National Institute on Aging

 Other notable achievements of his laboratory include the first genome-wide association study of ALS (Lancet Neuro 2007); identification of the chromosome 9p21 association signal for ALS in the Finnish founder population (Lancet Neuro 2010); and discovery of mutations in the VCP and MATR3 genes as a cause of familial ALS (Neuron 2010, Nature Neuroscience 2014).

-Dr. Traynor has over 130 publications in various professional journals including New England Journal of Medicine, Nature, Nature Genetics, Nature Neuroscience, Neuron, Annals of Neurology, Lancet Neurology, and Proceedings of the National Academy of Sciences (PNAS).
-He is a member of various grant review committees including the Scientific Review Committee of The ALS Association, the Integration Panel for the Congressionally Directed Department of Defense ALS Research and Alzheimer’s Disease Research Programs, as well as various NIH Study Sections.
-He is an editorial board member for the Journal of Neurology, Neurosurgery, and Psychiatry (established 1920).
+Dr. Traynor has over 160 publications in various professional journals including New England Journal of Medicine, Nature, Nature Genetics, Nature Neuroscience, Neuron, Annals of Neurology, Lancet Neurology, and Proceedings of the National Academy of Sciences (PNAS).
+He is a member of various grant review committees including the Scientific Review Committee of The ALS Association, the Integration Panel for the Congressionally Directed Department of Defense Alzheimer’s Disease Research Programs, and the Genetics of Health and Disease NIH Study Section.
+He also chairs the Integration Panel for the Congressionally Directed Department of Defense ALS Research, and is an editorial board member for the Journal of Neurology, Neurosurgery, and Psychiatry and Neurobiology of Aging.

 Dr. Traynor is the recipient of the NIA Director’s Award (2011), the NIH Director’s Award (2012), the John W. Griffin Innovator Award (2012), the Derek Denny Brown Neurological Scholar Award (2012), the Sheila Essey Award for ALS Research (2013) and the Diamond Award (2013).